 The best way we’ve found to support plywood sheets is to use a sheet of 2″-thick rigid foam insulation.
 You can get one at any home center.
 The foam is 4’x8′, the same size as a sheet of plywood.
 So, the foam supports the entire sheet.
 Plus, rigid insulation is sturdy enough that you can use it on the ground or up on a set of sawhorses.
 You can learn more about using rigid insulation here.

-2. Set your saw up for success
+2. Setup your circular saw

 Once you have your material supported, you’re ready to cut—almost.
 Before you fire up the saw, make sure it’s set up correctly.
 There are just a few things you need to check.
 Before you do anything, though, ensure that the saw is unplugged or that the battery is removed.
 This keeps you safe by preventing the saw from accidentally turning on.

-First, check the condition of the blade to make sure the teeth are sharp.
 A dull blade gives a rougher cut, of course, but it also means you’ll have to push the saw harder, which makes it harder to control and get a straight cut.

 Then make sure the saw’s bevel scale—located at the front with marks from 0 to 45° degrees—is set correctly so the blade will cut straight through the thickness of the wood.
-On most saws, the bevel scale will show 0° when the blade is perpendicular to the saw base.

-Checking the saw’s cutting depth comes next.
 This is something too many people neglect when using a circular saw.
 If saw is set to cut too deep, it will be harder to control, which makes cutting straight more of a challenge.
 Plus, it leaves way more of the blade exposed to potential contacts than necessary.
 Loosen the saw’s depth lock—usually a lever near the back of the saw—and then set the cutting depth to the thickness of your material plus about 1/8″.

 Now you can plug in your saw or reinstall the battery.
 If you’re using a corded saw, make sure that the cord can move freely as you cut.
 A cord that drags or gets caught can steer the saw off course, which will ruin a straight cut every time.